-Dementia is a diagnostic term that refers to the inability to carry out tasks due to the loss of brain function.
-For those with dementia, various types of intellectual impairment may exist.
-These impairments vary according to a past lifestyle as well as education.
-The loss of function depends on the part or parts of the brain damaged and the severity of the damage.
-Dysphagia is common in older patients with dementia.
+Dementia refers to the inability to carry out tasks due to the loss of brain function.
+The loss of function depends on the part of the brain that is damaged.
+Dysphagia is common in elderly patients with dementia.
 According to videofluoroscopic reports, normal swallowing function is found in only 7% of patients with dementia.
-Patients with dementia are difficult to assess with any type of functional study due to their ability to follow instructions.
+Patients with dementia are difficult to assess with any type of functional study, due to their ability to follow instructions.
 The effectiveness of therapeutic maneuvers that require patient cooperation is also low.
 Nonoral nutrition alternatives must be considered in patients with dementia and dysphagia.
-In patients with dementia, even nonoral feeding may still offer a risk or aspiration.
 Recurrences of aspiration pneumonia, continued weight loss, and/or refusal to eat are the key indications for implementing nonoral nutrition alternatives.

-Since many patients with dementia are also older adults and/or have other medical conditions, the incidence of dysphagia due specifically to dementia remains virtually unknown.
+Since many patients with dementia are also elderly and/or have other medical conditions, the incidence of dysphagia due specifically to dementia remains virtually unknown.